For students who entered fall 2015 and beyond.

 You should meet with your faculty advisor to determine how you will meet the Political Science and Core Curriculum requirements.

-1The Department focuses on four main fields within the discipline: American Politics, International Politics, Law & Politics, and Political Communication.
+1The department focuses on four main fields within the discipline: American Politics, International Politics, Law & Politics, and Political Communication.
 Majors choose one area of focus, in which they take the following courses:

 2No more than two Breadth of Knowledge courses can be taken with the same prefix.
 The Core Curriculum courses may be taken in any sequence.
-Refer to the Core Curriculum website for further details.
+Refer to the Core Curriculum policy for further details.

 3World Ready Language Track (WR track) requires successful completion of a two course sequence in a World Language (depending on placement) and three approved courses on the culture/history/literature/film related to that laanguage, but taught in English.
 (Total of 15 credits.)
 For detailed information refer to Policies - Language Requirements in the undergraduate catalog.

 4Political Science majors satisfy the Written and Oral Communication (WOC) ELO by taking an approved, 4000-level Political Science seminar course.
 See your Advisement Report or the WOC Course Listing for a current list of approved courses.

 Current UMass Lowell students should be using their Advisement Report in SiS.
 If you need assistance, please contact your advisor.

 International Relations & Comparative Politics